What YouTube Thinks About Bots

 What Should I Do if There are Bots on My Channel?

-- Contact support, block these users, and remove comments.
+- Contact support, block these users, and remove bots from YouTube by cleaning up your subscriber list.

-- Try closing comments and setting reactions for an hour or two so that the bots’ activity decreases or disappears altogether.
+- Try closing comments and reactions for an hour or two until the attack subsides.

-- Pay attention to the geolocation of low views, abnormal reactions, and comments by subscribers.
-If you see that these users are not from your geolocation, block and disable the display of your content for this country.
+- Pay attention to the geolocation of low views and invalid traffic.
+If you see users not from your geolocation, consider blocking the display for that country.

-- Visit Google Help for articles on invalid traffic.
+- Visit Google Help for articles on invalid traffic and stay updated on 2026 policy changes.